boopsboops/nhamunda-checklist/nhamunda-checklist.md

 #### Measurement and meristic techniques

 Measurements of preserved material were taken with dial callipers to a precision of 0.1 mm.
 All measurements and counts for symmetrical features were taken from the left side of the specimen.
 For loricariids, morphometric measurements and meristic counts follow <u>Armbruster (2003)</u>, and terminology for lateral plate rows follows <u>Schaefer (1997)</u>.
 Counts of cheek plate odontodes included only the long, highly hypertrophied odontodes on the posterior part of the plate.
 The dorsal-fin spinelet is included as a spine, and the nuchal plate is not included in the predorsal plate row count.
+Terminology of colour pattern follows <u>Kottelat and Freyhof (2007)</u>.<!--Unless otherwise stated, measurements are expressed as percentages of standard length (SL) or head length (HL).-->

+#### Specimen identification

-Terminology of colour pattern follows <u>Kottelat and Freyhof (2007)</u>.<!--Unless otherwise stated, measurements are expressed as percentages of standard length (SL) or head length (HL).--> For the checklist, we tried to keep terminology consistent across the species, but also tried to maintain a degree of agreement with original authors' work to aid in referring back to their characters; for example, when reporting the *Farlowella* spp., we refer to the "scutes" of <u>Retzer & Page (2006)</u> as "plates" following <u>Schaefer (1997)</u>, but maintain reference to the "plates of second lateral row" instead of "mid-dorsal lateral plates" <u>(Schaefer, 1997)</u>.
+For the checklist, we used published literature to identify our specimens, and we give the characters found in those references that we used to make identifications.
+When required, we examined photographs of type material on the All Species Catfish Inventory Web page ([http://acsi.acnatsci.org](http://acsi.acnatsci.org)).
+We tried to keep terminology consistent across the species, but also tried to maintain a degree of agreement with original authors' work to aid in referring back to their characters; for example, when reporting the *Farlowella* spp., we refer to the "scutes" of <u>Retzer & Page (2006)</u> as "plates" following <u>Schaefer (1997)</u>, but maintain reference to the "plates of second lateral row" instead of "mid-dorsal lateral plates" <u>(Schaefer, 1997)</u>.

 The symbolic codes for institutional resource collections follows <u>Sabaj Pérez (2013)</u>.

 #### Molecular methods